bugsnag/bugsnag-ruby/README.md

 config.release_stage = "development"
 ```

-In rails apps this value is automatically set from RAILS_ENV, and in rack
+In rails apps this value is automatically set from `RAILS_ENV`, and in rack
-apps it is automatically set to RACK_ENV.
+apps it is automatically set to `RACK_ENV`.
 Otherwise the default is
 "production".

 ###notify_release_stages